4 Use Git and GitHub

 merge commit

-When you run git merge origin/main
+When you run git merge origin/main (or git pull with merge strategy):

 Git identifies the common ancestor of the two branches → here, commit B.